mndk0076/mndk0076.github.io/README.md

 We had almost 15 weeks to work this project however with these detailed instructions we will be cutting that time significantly for anyone wanting to recreate this project.
 Majority of our time was spent in implementing the QR scanning functionality and blinking the L.E.D. for feedback.
 It was our first time soldering and we were able to solder the PCB in less than an hour.

-If you already have acquired all the parts and got the PCB printed, we beleive this project can be completed in a day.
+If you already have acquired all the parts and got the PCB printed, we believe this project can be completed in a day.
 That's if you copy paste the all the code and it runs flawlessly without any errors.

 ##### Work Schedule: